thekeytechnology/tkt-plugin/readme.txt

 Parameters are optional.
 CATEGORY defaults to "Conversion".
 ACTION defaults to "E-Mail".
 VALUE must be integer > 0 to be included.

+-- SignUps:

+#Setup:

+Add

+if (function_exists("tkInstallSignUpConversionTracking")) {
+   tkInstallSignUpConversionTracking(CATEGORY, ACTION, LABEL, VALUE);
+}

+to functions.php

+Parameters are optional.
+CATEGORY defaults to "Conversion".
+ACTION defaults to "SignUp".
+VALUE must be integer > 0 to be included.

 --- Attachment Image Titles ---